ceford/cefjdemos-data-jdm-help-en/articles/menu-items/weblinks-weblink-category.md

   description of the list of links.
 - **Hits**.
 (Use Global/Hide/Show) Show or hide the number of hits (refers to \# of clicks) to a link in the list of links.
-- **Pagination.** Hide or Show Pagination support.
+- **Pagination** Hide or Show Pagination support.
 Pagination provides page links at the bottom of the page that allow the User to navigate to additional pages.
 These are needed if the listed items will not fit on one page.